fedir/ghstat/README.md

 Statistical and analytical comparison of multi-criteria decision-making comparator for Github's projects

-Usage example with collecting of date of Go frameworks, maintained on Github :
+Usage example with statistics of Go open source web frameworks, maintained on Github :

 	$ go run go-github-statistics.go